TeseoLou/clancy-nook-walking-tours/README.md

 ![Website footer mockup featuring social media icons and a small navigation menu with icons.](docs/figures/user-interaction-footer.webp)

-#### Access Points & Interactive Elements
+#### **2.4.1.c.
+Access Points & Interactive Elements**
 Navigation extended beyond menus—buttons served as additional access points, ensuring smooth user interactions.
-These elements were **strategically placed** across the site to align with user intent and facilitate seamless movement between pages and actions.
+These elements were **strategically placed** across the site to align with user intent and facilitate consistent movement between pages and actions.

 - **Call-to-Action Buttons**
    - **Contact Button**: Encourages users to get in touch for inquiries and bookings.